 Learning How to Roast an Acorn Squash is super easy and takes just two simple ingredients.
-Enjoy this healthy baked squash as a side or eat them stuffed for a fun, fall meal.
+Healthy and packed full of delicious vitamins and nutrients, enjoy this healthy baked squash as a side or eat them stuffed for a fun, fall meal.

 When you think of squash, what comes to mind?
 Pumpkin, butternut squash…zucchini?
 I mean, that’s what I think about.
 The popular stuff.